Implementing Responsive Video with Video.js: A Performance-First Workflow

 }

-Tradeoff Note: contain: layout style paint improves rendering performance but disables absolute positioning relative to the viewport for child elements.
-If you require overlay UI elements positioned outside the wrapper, adjust the containment scope or use contain: strict selectively.
+Tradeoff: contain: layout style paint improves rendering performance but disables absolute positioning relative to the viewport for child elements.
+If you need overlay UI elements positioned outside the wrapper, adjust the containment scope or use contain: strict selectively.

 Step 2: HTML Structure & Preload Strategy